 The experimenter, usually an undergraduate or graduate student, who runs the experiment is not aware of the true hypothesis or mechanism.

-One summary of our work with the sensed presence is our publication, “The sensed presence within experimental settings: implications for the male and female concept of self” The Journal of Psychology, 2003, 137, 5-16. link
+One summary of our work with the sensed presence is our publication: “The sensed presence within experimental settings: implications for the male and female concept of self” The Journal of Psychology, 2003, 137, 5-16.

 Here is a very brief summary of that experiment, with its 50 male and 50 female subjects.

 In this study, we used a signal derived from burst-firing in the amygdala, applying it over the temporal lobes via a set of four solenoids over each temporal lobe.
 We rotated the signal by turning them on and off in sequence.
-All of this was built into the hardware (The God Helmet) or coded into the software that drives it, written by Stanley Koren.
+All of this was built into the hardware, built by Stanley Koren (The God Helmet) or coded into the software that drives it, written by Stanley Koren.
 We applied the signal for 10 minutes, gave it a 5 minute break, and applied it for another 10 minutes.
 This was done to avoid habituation.

-We observed double-blind conditions (access the research report):
+We observed double-blind conditions, as one can see in the research report: